godanaemiru/facemash/Readme.md

 # Facemash

-This is my implementation of the facemash website shown in the film "__The Social Network__".
+This is an implementation of the facemash website shown in the film "__The Social Network__".

 I used the [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) to rank the images.